 (2) whether other current/former employees wish to join the action.

-If you believe that your employer has violated the Fair Labor Standards Act and you believe the employer may have violated the rights of other employees in a similar manner, please contact a wage lawyer at The Weiner Law Firm LLC to discuss whether a collective action may be appropriate.
+If you believe that your employer has violated the Fair Labor Standards Act and you believe the employer may have violated the rights of other employees in a similar manner, please contact a wage lawyer at Weiner & Sand LLC to discuss whether a collective action may be appropriate.